Return On Capital Employed Calculator (ROCE)

-Return on employed capital
+Return on capital employed formula

 How do you calculate return on capital employed?